bright/new-www/content/our-areas/gdansk-software-company.md

   - fjablonski
   - ula
 faqs:
-  - What services does your software house offer? gdansk
-  - How experienced is your team in software development?
-Gdansk
   - What industries do you specialize in?
 Gdansk
   - What is the typical timeline for completing a project?
 Gdansk
   - How do you handle communication and updates throughout the project?
 Gdansk